mechmotum/mechmotum.github.io/content/bicycle-of-the-future-postdoc.rst

 Job description
 ===============

-The TU Delft Bicycle Lab is seeking a postdoctoral researcher for a 10 month full time contract [1]_ with a starting date before the end of 2021.
+The TU Delft Bicycle Lab is seeking a postdoctoral researcher for a **12 month** full time contract [1]_ with a starting date before the end of 2021.
 The researcher will develop and execute an engineering research project for the "Bicycle of the Future" grant which is supported by ClickNL (https://www.clicknl.nl) and Royal Dutch Gazelle (https://www.gazellebikes.com).
 The aim of the TU Delft and Gazelle